 Include a letter stating your name, return shipping address, as much contact information as possible (daytime telephone number, fax number, e-mail address), a detailed description of the problem and a photocopy of the purchase receipt.
-Upon receipt of the without notice.
+Upon receipt of the package, the problem will be evaluated as quickly as possible.